ahmedkaludi/schema-and-structured-data-for-wp/readme.txt

 = 1.9.86 (18 Oct 2021) =

+* Fixed: Undefined index _mbdb_isbn in other-schema.php #1545
+* Fixed: css issue of star ratings in comment form with Neptune by Osetin Theme. #1476
+* Fixed: Woocommerce-Product priceValidUntil #1537
+* Fixed: Debug log Errors #1536
+* Fixed: Images are not displaying while fetching the reviews [oneflare]. #1544
 * Added: Dynamic Aggregate Rating #1393
 * Added: More properties to Person Schema #1366
 * Added: An option to Set variable product as simple product #1291